-Montys Bay Wildlife Management Area is 216 acres in size, and is located in the Town of Beekmantown in Clinton County, New York.
+Montys Bay Wildlife Management Area (WMA) The primary purposes of the Montys Bay WMA are wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This WMA is 216 acresparcel.
 The Wildlife Management Area includes a swamp at the south end of Montys Bay on the western shore of Lake Champlain, and a section of wetlands and uplands bordering Riley Brook.
 These parcels of land were acquired in 1966 with funding provided by the Park and Recreational Land Acquisitional Bond Act of 1960 and the Environmental Bond Act of 1972.

 Spectacular seasonal migrations of waterfowl will delight wildlife observers.
 Spring rains and high lake water from winter's thaw fills troughs and potholes in the area's grain fields.
 This attracts countless varieties of puddle ducks and other migrating birds.
 During the fall, the same fields become stop-over places for great flocks of canada and snow geese as they make their long trek south from northern breeding grounds.